 But then the firm subsequently changed its tune and refused to deliver the files to the trustees.

 Court records detail that when the executrix got married to Mr. Darken, she had used attorney Ed Yarborough to write her portion of the pre-nuptial.
 Yarbrough is a former federal prosecutor and now partner at the Nashville firm of Bone, McAllester and Norton (BMN).

 But after the death of Mr. Darken, the executrix did not hire Yarborough and Bone McAllister and Norton to help with the administration of the estate.

 Instead, she hired Lassiter, Tidwell, Davis, Keller & Hogan.

-Trial records detail that for years the executrix worked with Davis and the firm to hide a laundry-list of legal and accounting evidence from the trustees.
+Trial records detail that for over two years, the executrix worked with the firm to hide a catalog of legal and accounting evidence from the trustees.
 The trustees were forced into a legal battle for access to their family’s records which were held at the firm and in Mr. Darken’s home office, to which the trustees were denied access.

-The fight took nearly three years and more than $250,000 in legal fees, but the trustees prevailed.
+The fight took over three years and more than $250,000 in legal fees, but the trustees initially prevailed.
 Judge Timothy Easter ordered the firm and the executrix to deliver the hidden accountings to the trustees.
 Judge Easter also ordered the parties to mediate the damages inflicted on the trustees by the executrix and the firm.

 MORE COURT BATTLES: THE EXECUTRIX DEMANDS TRIAL:

 But the firm and the executrix “refused” mediation and demanded a trial.

 At trial, hours of testimony detailed a long list of events that in other states are considered “breaches of fiduciary duty.”
 The evidence that was hidden or destroyed included computer drives, securities, appraisals, billings, accountings, trust files, loan and mortgage records, and business contracts.